 I’ve been thinking for over a week now how to put this experience into words.
-It was so incredibly wonderful - beyond expectation - that it’s taken me some time to process it.
+It was so incredibly wonderful - beyond my wildest dreams - and it’s taken me time to process it.

 Here is how Baby Vance made his grand entrance into the world.

 My birth story technically begins 4 days before my actual birth.
 I had a stretch & sweep on Wednesday morning and my cervix was still 2cm dilated and 50% effaced - the same it was the week before.
-But then from Wednesday to Saturday I had contractions.
-Not just Braxton Hicks, real contractions that got progressively stronger BUT were spaced so far apart it was pointless to time them.
+Then from Wednesday to Saturday I had contractions.
+Not just Braxton Hicks, real contractions that got slowly progressively stronger BUT were spaced so far apart that it was pointless to time them.
 Basically the world's longest early/prodromal labour.

 All day Sunday I felt very different.
 From the constant general crampy sensation combined with the peaks of harder, more intense waves of contractions, I knew this was happening.
 I was very emotional all day.
 We had family visitors that afternoon and every 20-30 minutes I’d have to stand and sway, focus and breathe through a contraction or two.
 I was getting irritable and hot.
 Today was the day, I knew it.

 Kyle had plans to cook me & my mom a lovely steak dinner for Mother’s Day, but at 4pm I vetoed that plan and we ordered a pizza instead.
 I didn’t even have a slice, I wasn’t at all hungry.
 We fed the kids dinner, we said goodnight to our big boys, my mom took them down to the basement to have a sleepover in her room and Kyle and I went upstairs to our bedroom to have our baby.

 What a concept!
 Let’s just go upstairs and...have a baby!
 So at 6pm we headed upstairs to our bedroom with my computer, watched some Netflix, did moxibustion and acupressure.